On this page:

 - Short-term Trading.
-Covered Persons must comply with the Market Timing Trading Policy described in the prospectus of each fund in which they invest and must not engage in trading activity that violates that policy.
+Covered Persons must comply with the Frequent Trading Policy described in the prospectus of each fund in which they invest and must not engage in trading activity that violates that policy.
 Accordingly, Covered Persons must not engage in any short-term or excessive trading in funds.
 Violations are subject to discipline, up to and including termination of employment and permanent suspension of such person’s ability to purchase shares in any funds.

 - Questions Regarding Stock Trading.
 All questions regarding insider trading or reports of impropriety in connection with securities transactions should be made to the Global Compliance Department.
 See also Section 16 below.